A bump in the road: Fayetteville to place speed cushions on three neighborhood streets

 The top speed recorded in the traffic study for Stubblefield Road was 57 mph.
 The speed limit is 25 mph.

 Two speed cushions will go on Harold Street east of Lee Avenue.
 One for eastbound traffic will go at the three-way intersection with Stubblefield Road.
-The intersection already has a small median.
-Drivers traveling west on Harold Street sometimes cross into the eastbound lane to get around the median, Public Works Director Chris Brown said.
-Putting a speed cushion in the eastbound lane hopefully will deter drivers from doing that, he said.
+Putting a speed cushion in the eastbound lane will hopefully deter drivers from going in the eastbound lane to dodge a median on the road, Public Works Director Chris Brown said.

 The top speed recorded on Harold Street during the traffic study was 61 mph.
 The speed limit is 25 mph.